 Envisioned effect of system implementation

-How the problems as mentioned above are tackled is discussed below.
+How the problems mentioned above are tackled is discussed below.
 This shows what the result is after implementing the envisioned technology:

 The system will send only on demand or when it has tried any other solution, as this will reduce the probability for information overload.
-As a threshold to check if the system is successful in solving the problem of information overload, is the criteria the current amount of communication.
+As a threshold to check if the system is successful in solving the problem of information overload, the current amount of communication is used as the criterium.

-The protocols which are currently used by the officer of watch are the same.
-The purpose is to make it more easy to get information, which means that the situational awareness will minimally be affected by the system on board of the manned vessel.
-Also here the current level of situational awareness can be used as a threshold.
+The protocols currently used by the officer of watch are the same.
+The purpose is to enable to get the information easier.
+This means that the situational awareness will minimally be affected by the system on board of the manned vessel.
+Again the current level of situational awareness can be used as a threshold.

-By introducing an negotiating agent, decisions can be made similarly to current ships.
-Using the decision tree, the agent will have a favourite strategy, but it might be possible to use others if this is better for the encountered manned ship.
-This choice will ensure that the officer of watch at the manned ship, still has a feeling of autonomy, similar to that of the current situation.
+By introducing a negotiating agent, decisions can be made similarly to current ships.
+Using the decision tree, the agent will have a favorite strategy, but it might be possible to use other if this is better for the encountered manned ship.
+This choice will ensure that the officer of watch at the manned ship, still has a feeling of autonomy, equal to the current situation.

-Although the current systems are not designed to be used by unmanned vessels.
-There are significant developments on conversational agents in the last few years.
+Although the current systems are not designed to be used by unmanned vessels, significant developments are applicable on conversational agents in the last few years.
 Voice communication is becoming easier to develop, especially when considering that a lot of VHF conversations are recorded.
-These make it more easy to train the conversational agent.
-The importance of transparent communication must thereby be acknowledged.
-Thus also being open about being a robot.
+This makes it more easy to train the conversational agent.
+The importance of transparent communication must be acknowledged.
+This also includes being open about robots.

-Using addressed AIS messages and a conversational agent at unmanned vessels.
-Manned ships will be able to ask for support or information at all time.
+By using addressed AIS messages and a conversational agent at unmanned vessels, manned ships will be able to ask for support or information at all time.
 It is even likely they will receive the information faster compared to manned-manned ship communication.

 The conversational agent is most relevant for unmanned ships when they want to ask for support or information, as operators do not use addressed messages often at the